JEP 505: Structured Concurrency (Fifth Preview)

 Exception handling

-Many of the details for how exceptions are handled will depend on usage.
-The join() throws FailedException when the scope fails.
-In the handle() example, and a subtask fails, then FailedException is thrown with the exception from the failed subtask as the cause.
-In some cases it may be useful to add a catch block to the try-with-resources statement so that the exception handling is done after the scope is closed:
+How exceptions are handled will depend on usage.
+The join() method throws a FailedException when the scope is considered to have failed.
+In the handle() example, if a subtask fails then a FailedException is thrown with the exception from the failed subtask as the cause.
+In some cases it may be useful to add a catch block to the try-with-resources statement in order to handle exceptions after the scope is closed:

 try (var scope = StructuredTaskScope.open()) {